The open application period for the statewide Wisconsin Parental Choice Program (WPCP) will be open February 1, 2024 - April 18, 2024.

 For students selected by the state, families receive a voucher that pays their students' tuition in full.
 The State of Wisconsin has three programs that allow eligible students to attend a participating private school in grades 4K to twelfth.
 The private school, on behalf of the student's parent/guardian, receives a state aid payment for each eligible student.

-Learn more about the WPCP visiting Choose Your School Wisconsin or the Wisconsin Department of Public Instruction.
+Learn more about the WPCP by visiting Choose Your School Wisconsin or the Wisconsin Department of Public Instruction.

 IS YOUR FAMILY ELIGIBLE FOR THE WPCP?